PavlosPo/full-stack-join-application/README.md

 ### Prerequisites

-- Java 8 or higher
+- Java 17 or higher
 - Node.js and npm
 - Angular CLI

 ### Installing

-1. Clone the repository: `git clone https://github.com/yourusername/your-repo-name.git`
+1. Clone the repository: `git clone https://github.com/PavlosPo/full-stack-join-application.git`
 2. Navigate to the `backend` directory and run `mvn clean install` to build the Java backend.
 3. Navigate to the `frontend/join-app` directory and run `npm install` to install the necessary dependencies for the Angular frontend.
 4. Run `ng serve` to start the Angular development server.

 ## Running the tests

-Explain how to run the automated tests for this system.
+Navigate to the backend and run the tests in the test subfolder.

 ## Deployment

-Add additional notes about how to deploy this on a live system.
+Deployment in progress yet..

 ## Built With